sirharis214/aws-haris-sandbox/README.md

     - auth in as a power-user
 * update `.aws/config`'s `sso_role_name` to `PowerUserAccess`

+> Utilize the script [aws_sso_login.sh](docs/aws_sso_login.sh) which updates the sso_role_name and opens your web browser to auth into AWS.
+Similarly, the script `change_sso_role_name.sh` updates the role name but does not open the web browser for you to auth into AWS.

 Now when you try to create the remainder of the resources as a power-user, you will run into some errors.
 These errors are related to the permission restrictions that power-user's have, they can't `read` the state of certain resources that only admin's can read.

 To solve this, we must create a custom IAM policy with these `read` permissions.
 Then we can attach this custom policy to the IAM Identity Center's `PowerUserAccess` permission set.